Want to keep up to date with the latest news and events?Sign up here for email updates!

 Based in Colchester, I work mostly in the Essex and Suffolk area.
-I can offer a wide range of opportunities for learning and adventure outdoors including bushcraft and survival skills, kayaking, climbing, and Forest School.
+I can offer a wide range of opportunities for learning and adventure outdoors including bushcraft and survival skills, climbing and Forest School.

 Read more about our activities:

 Select an activity

 James was a leading figure in a project at Pear Tree Mead school in Harlow, in conjunction with the BBC2 television series Gareth Malone's Extraordinary School for Boys.
 As Series Producer on the series I worked closely with James in devising outdoor activities for 10 and 11 year-old boys that we hoped would get them excited about being at school and re-engaged with nature.
 James co-ordinated a range of activities with the boys from clearing a wooded area to be used as an outdoor classroom, to a camp-out, tree-climbing, rope-walking, fire-building and more.
 James was an inspirational figure to work with, and his evident love of nature, alongside his strong feeling for how the outdoors can inspire children educationally, was of huge value to the project.

 Series Producer, Twenty Twenty Television